KevinNizet/portfolio/README.md

 # Usage :joystick:

-Goto [emailjs.com](https://www.emailjs.com/) and create a new account for the mail sending.
-In free trial you will get 200 mail per month.
-After setup `emailjs` account, Please create a new `.env` file from `.env.example` file.
+On [emailjs.com](https://www.emailjs.com/) you can create a new account for the mail sending.
+After setup `emailjs` account, you should create a new `.env` file from `.env.example` file.

 Eg: